-There are so many factors to consider when arranging a school trip or when arranging an out-of-school education provider.
-We’ve answered some of the most frequently asked questions here, however if you have any specific questions it is best to contact the trip provider directly…
+There are lots of factors to consider when booking a school trip or arranging an out-of-school education provider.
+We’ve answered some of the most frequently asked questions here, however if you have any specific questions it is best to contact the trip provider directly.

 Q. What factors do I need to pay attention to when considering an educational trip?

 A. Be mindful of the following factors:

 - The gender, age and ability of group;

 - Are there pupils with special educational or medical needs;

 - The experience of the adults in off-site supervision;